esbran/Mission-Critical-DB/README.md

 When setting up Synapse Link for Cosmos DB it has an independent TTL - Time to live, Analytical data can live forever and the more expensive transactional data can have a shorter retention.

-* TTL is set at container level, each container can have different TTL's.
+* The analytical TTL is set at container level, each container can have different TTL's.

 * The data exported to the data lake using a highly compressed Parquet format - up to 90% reduction in size.
 * No cost of replicating the data and no impact on the transactional store, no RU's used